agilestacks/kubeflow.devops.delivery/content/_index.md

 Kubeflow is an open, community driven project to make it easy to deploy and manage an ML stack on Kubernetes

+The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
+Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
+Anywhere you are running Kubernetes, you should be able to run Kubeflow.

 <https://kubeflow.org>